-Sickening Central American migrants in dire conditions dig in at US border
+Ailing Central American migrants in dire conditions dig in at U.S. border

 “If they don’t come, I’ll return to my home,” he said, saying that salaries in Mexico were too low for him to stay and send money home to help his family.
 “You don’t earn well here.”

 To seek asylum, migrants must first sign onto a waiting list to see U.S. border officials.
-The list already had a weeks-long backlog before the caravan arrived.
-Adding to the uncertainty are U.S.-Mexico talks aimed at keeping migrants in Mexico longer
+The list already had a weeks-long backlog before the caravan came.
+Adding to uncertainty are U.S.-Mexico talks aimed at keeping migrants in Mexico longer.

-On Sunday, U.S. border guards fired tear gas canisters at a smaller group, including women and children, that broke away from the migrants and rushed the border.
+On Sunday, U.S. border guards fired tear gas canisters at a smaller group, including women and children, that rushed the border.

 The violence seems to have shocked some, and dozens more asked to be sent home voluntarily on Monday, said Rodolfo Olimpo, a migration official in Tijuana.

-As well as the tensions, the overcrowding has helped illness spread.
+The overcrowding has also helped illness spread.
 There have been multiple cases of respiratory illnesses, lice and chicken pox, according to three city officials who declined to be named because they were not authorized to speak to the media.

-With too many to fit into shelters in a city used to receiving deportees and migrants, the caravan, which had travelled about 3,000 miles (4,800 km) since mid-October, was ushered into the complex to wait until U.S. and Mexican authorities settled on how to deal with it.
+With too many to fit into shelters, the migrants, who had travelled about 3,000 miles (4,800 km) since mid-October, were ushered into the complex to wait until U.S. and Mexican authorities settled on how to deal with them.

-Many have been living in tents, while others are in shelters made from trash bags or patches of cold floor walled off with backpacks and blankets, enduring the harsh elements and lack of privacy as they had learned to do on each leg of their near daily 30-mile (50-km)treks from northern Honduras.
+Many have been living in tents, while others are in shelters made from trash bags or patches of cold floor walled off with backpacks and blankets, enduring the harsh elements and lack of privacy as they had learned to do on each leg of their near daily 30-mile treks from northern Honduras.

-But despite the difficult conditions, many seemed determined to wait in Mexico for their chance to make their case to the United States, with more 600 applying for permits to work in Mexico just on Tuesday, according to the foreign ministry.
+But despite the difficult conditions, many seemed determined to wait in Mexico for their chance to make their case to the United States, with more than 600 applying for permits to work in Mexico just on Tuesday, according to the foreign ministry.

 “It cost me a lot to walk almost 15 to 20 hours a day, and to go back now: no,” said Anabell Pineda, 26, who has pitched a tent in the stadium beside a neat pile of bags and rolled-up blankets.

-Pineda, who had travelled for almost a month from the violent northern Honduran city of San Pedro Sula with her 6-year-old son, said she had arrived in Tijuana 13 days earlier, feeling unwell.
+Pineda, who had travelled for almost a month from the violent Honduran city of San Pedro Sula with her six-year-old son, said she arrived in Tijuana 13 days earlier, feeling unwell.

-When she learned it would be nearly impossible to cross quickly under current U.S. policies to the United States, she resolved to be patient, and get a Mexican work permit meanwhile.
+When she learned it would be nearly impossible to cross to the United States quickly under current U.S. policies, she resolved to be patient, and get a Mexican work permit meanwhile.

 At the complex, men washed using buckets in a shower area beside reeking portable toilets and giant mud puddles.
 Women, wary of uninvited gazes, bathed with clothes on.